Lordstown Motors appoints auto sector veteran Daniel Ninivaggi as CEO | Business

 Ninivaggi, who serves as the chairman for autoparts maker Garrett Motion Inc, has also been a director at companies including Motorola Mobility, Navistar International and Hertz Global Holdings.
 Last month, Lordstown said a hedge fund had committed to purchasing up to $400 million of the startup's shares over a three-year period.

-Shares of the company jumped more than 6% in premarket trading after the announcement.
+Shares of the company, which had fallen about 66% this year, surged more than 22% after the announcement.
 The company's founder and largest shareholder Steve Burns resigned as chief executive officer in June following the board's conclusions from an internal investigation into claims made by short-seller Hindenburg Research.

 Last month, Lordstown said a hedge fund had committed to purchasing up to $400 million of the startup's shares over a three-year period.
 Executives said that the firm was exploring other financing options, including debt.
 Lordstown, which hung the "open for business" sign on its northeastern Ohio plant earlier this month, has struggled with the launch of its Endurance pickup truck.